amanarora9848/unige-rt1-assignment1/README.md

 #### Binomial Assumption Check for Proportions:

-In our second hypothesis, we were comparing success rates between Implementation A and L. Before performing a z-test for proportions, we needed to confirm the binomial assumption for these proportions.
+In our second hypothesis, I was comparing success rates between Implementation A and L. Before performing a z-test for proportions, I needed to confirm the binomial assumption for these proportions.

 For a binomial distribution to approximate a normal distribution (**central limit theorem**), the sample size needs to be large enough that both np and n(1-p) are greater than 5, where n is the sample size and p is the proportion of interest (here, the success rate).
 Satisfying this condition ensures that the binomial distribution of the data can be approximated by a normal distribution, which is a key assumption for the z-test.

-Therefore, we performed a check to see if the product of the sample size and the success rate, and the product of the sample size and the failure rate, were both greater than 5 for Implementations A and L. This step was crucial for validating the use of a z-test in our analysis.
+Therefore, I performed a check to see if the product of the sample size and the success rate, and the product of the sample size and the failure rate, were both greater than 5 for Implementations A and L. This step was crucial for validating the use of a z-test in my analysis.

-For Implementation A, we found that both np and n(1-p) were greater than 5, suggesting that the binomial assumption holds.
+For Implementation A, I found that both np and n(1-p) were greater than 5, suggesting that the binomial assumption holds.
 Similarly for Implementation L, both np and n(1-p) were greater than 5, validating the binomial assumption.
-Thus, the use of a z-test was appropriate for our analysis.
+Thus, the use of a z-test was appropriate for my analysis.

 ##### Test Result:
 We can conclude that the binomial assumption holds for both Implementations A and L. This validation confirms the appropriateness of the subsequent Z-test for comparing the success rates of these two implementations.